 Increasing customer return by just 5% can increase revenues by as much as 95%.

 Engage existing customers by encouraging them to follow you.
 You can deliver regular, shareable content through social media.
 Also, consider social media advertising.
 Remember, thanks to remarketing, you can choose to show your ads to existing customers to get them back into the store.

 Show then ads like “We’ve missed you.”
 “Haven’t seen you in a while.
 Here’s 20% off your next order.”
 Or something like this that recognizes that they are existing customers.

 9. It Allows You to Track a Customer’s Journey

 Through analytics, see how people navigate through your website.
 Which pages do they like the most?
 How often do they come back and how long do they stay?

 What kinds of people are you attracting to your site?
 Male/Female?
 Interests?

 See if a person clicked the contact page but then left the website.
-Note which calls to action are getting the most attention.
+Note which calls to action is getting the most attention.
 And this is just the beginning.

 You can’t know all of this with traditional advertising.
 You only see the end results.
 With small business advertising, you can.